MangelMaxime/Nacara/docs/content/guide/getting-started.md

 ```

 The last one registered is asked first, so tree-sitter takes F#, JSON and its others, and TextMate
 covers the rest.
-Register tree-sitter alone to have an unknown language reported instead of
+Register tree-sitter alone if you want an unknown language reported rather than
-covered.
+covered by TextMate.

 ## Write a page